cac-t-u-s/cac-t-u-s.github.io/pages/sound.md

 ## Play

 Use the standard play controls to play/stop a `SOUND`.
-(Space-bar from a patche editor).
+(Space-bar from a patch editor).
 &rarr; See [Player](player)